gowenrw/ceres_awx/QUICKSTART.md

 # Overview

-The basics of what this project will do for you is spin up a functional Ansible AWX system on either a local vm (which we are calling DEV) or on an Azure hosted vm (which we are calling QA).
+The basics of what this project will do for you is spin up a functional Ansible AWX system on either a local vm or on a remote vm/pm or on an Azure hosted vm.

-You can spin up your own target vm (locally or in Azure) to run the automation playbooks against.
+You can spin up your own target vm (locally or remote or in Azure) to run the automation playbooks against.
 Or you can use the tools here to spin up a local vm using vagrant/virtualbox or an Azure vm using a seperate azsetup automation playbook.

 # Local Environment